bersamabule/teaching-scheduler-6/docs/development-plan.md

 ## Current Focus

-We are currently in Phase 3 (Enhanced Visualization and Tools).
+We are currently in Phase 4 (Performance Optimization and Testing).
 Having completed the core Database Explorer functionality and fixed issues with Supabase connection reliability, our focus is now on enhancing data visualization and implementing additional tools for schedule management.

 ## Recent Accomplishments